-NOTE: When removing a valve adjustment screw or a pressure tap, use a T-25 or 3/16" flathead screwdriver.
+NOTE: When removing a valve adjustment screw or a pressure tap on a Honeywell gas valve, use a T-25 or 3/ 16" flathead screwdriver.
 DO NOT USE POWER TOOLS.

 This test is to be used for field test mode only, and it will allow gas valve pressure to be checked at 100% firing rate.